 This morning we departed Cape Town on our adventure safari.
 The group is not what I expected.
 For the first leg of the safari there are only 4 of us and 3 guides!
 The tour company decided to divide our group out from a larger one.
 We may meet up with the others later at another point along the trip.

-We will pick up new safari members at different legs of the journey.
+We will pick up new members at different legs of the safari.
 Stewart and Linda stop in Victoria Falls.
 Maria continues to Nairobi, and so far I am the only one going through to visit the mountain gorillas in Uganda.
 For the first several weeks, it’s just the four of us until we reach Zimbabwe where the safari vehicle and crew change.

 Our excellent crew consists of three fantastic Africans – Boyd (our leader), Norman, and Nsoni (pronounced Ghani).
-Boyd and Norman told us their African names – hard to remember and pronounce but I’m working on it.
+Boyd and Norman told us their African names – hard to remember and pronounce, but I’m working on it.

 As we made our way through Cape Town we stopped in Table View to purchase supplies and say farewell to Table Mountain and Robben Island – both shrouded in early morning fog.
 After about four hours we arrived at our lodging in Cederberg and had late lunch.